WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-02-15

-**mayranAcademy/backend/bdm_central**
+**Project 41**

 - last portion before we commit into vps.
-- config (settings): - Set redis to be the cache system. - Set postgres to be database system. - Both on unix socket.
+- config (settings): - Set redis to be the cache system. - Set Project 83333274 to be database system. - Both on unix socket.
-- addition (products app): - We have stripe integration for payments. - we have api to send orders(donations), create payment intents, recieve webhooks and process transactions.
+- addition (Project 83333277 app): - We have Project 83333281 integration for payments. - we have api to send orders(donations), create payment intents, recieve webhooks and process transactions.
 - addition (user Model): - Added Stripe_customer_id, phone_number and use sqid for the pk. - Brought the views for our social auth and csrf into the users app views to avoid cluttering app specific views.

-**mayranSchool1/backend/bdm_central**
+**Project 42**

 - last portion before we commit into vps.
-- config (settings): - Set redis to be the cache system. - Set postgres to be database system. - Both on unix socket.
+- config (settings): - Set redis to be the cache system. - Set Project 83333274 to be database system. - Both on unix socket.
-- addition (products app): - We have stripe integration for payments. - we have api to send orders(donations), create payment intents, recieve webhooks and process transactions.
+- addition (Project 83333277 app): - We have Project 83333281 integration for payments. - we have api to send orders(donations), create payment intents, recieve webhooks and process transactions.
 - addition (user Model): - Added Stripe_customer_id, phone_number and use sqid for the pk. - Brought the views for our social auth and csrf into the users app views to avoid cluttering app specific views.

 **Total commits:** 8

 ## 2025-02-21

-**mayranAcademy/mayranAcademy**
+**Project 57**

-- Added tanstack router+query with devtools. - Added api instance. - Added network check. - Theme mode and toggle. - Added shared stores for the program. - Added Layout with header and children
+- Added tanstack router+query with Project 83333288. - Added api instance. - Added network check. - Theme mode and toggle. - Added shared stores for the program. - Added Layout with header and children
 - Added shad/cn. configured theme to match.
 - - Updated index.html to include more meta data and tags.
-It is no supporting of social media sharing. - Added different sized svgs in case screen size changes. - Added manifest.json, sitemap.xml, robots.txt - Much more detailed index.html than ever before
+It is no supporting of social Project 83333277 sharing. - Added different sized svgs in case screen size changes. - Added manifest.json, sitemap.xml, robots.txt - Much more detailed index.html than ever before
 - Added tailwind css v4.
 - first commit.
 Started new react 19 project.